Justice Pain

 Christopher Wilson (May 16, 1978 – January 24, 2020) was an American professional wrestler better known by his ring name, Justice Pain.
-Pain was best known for his time in Combat Zone Wrestling, as well as Xtreme Pro Wrestling and Pro Wrestling Unplugged.
+Pain was best known for his tenures in Combat Zone Wrestling (CZW), Xtreme Pro Wrestling (XPW) and Pro Wrestling Unplugged (PWU).
 He held numerous titles in his CZW stint and was the real life brother of CZW wrestler and one-time tag team partner Nick Gage.